Termite: Diet

 Certain species such as Gnathamitermes tubiformans have seasonal food habits.
 For example, they may preferentially consume Red three-awn (Aristida longiseta) during the summer, Buffalograss (Buchloe dactyloides) from May to August, and blue grama Bouteloua gracilis during spring, summer and autumn.
 Colonies of G. tubiformans consume less food in spring than they do during autumn when their feeding activity is high.

 Various woods differ in their susceptibility to termite attack; the differences are attributed to such factors as moisture content, hardness, and resin and lignin content.
 In one study, the drywood termite Cryptotermes brevis strongly preferred poplar and maple woods to other woods that were generally rejected by the termite colony.
 These preferences may in part have represented conditioned or learned behaviour.

 Some species of termite practice fungiculture.
 They maintain a "garden" of specialised fungi of genus Termitomyces, which are nourished by the excrement of the insects.
 When the fungi are eaten, their spores pass undamaged through the intestines of the termites to complete the cycle by germinating in the fresh faecal pellets.
 Molecular evidence suggests that the family Macrotermitinae developed agriculture about 31 million years ago.
-It is assumed that more than 90 percent of dry wood in the semiarid savannah ecosystems of Africa and Asia are reprocessed by these termites.
+It is assumed that more than 90 per cent of dry wood in the semiarid savannah ecosystems of Africa and Asia are reprocessed by these termites.
 Originally living in the rainforest, fungus farming allowed them to colonise the African savannah and other new environments, eventually expanding into Asia.

 Depending on their feeding habits, termites are placed into two groups: the lower termites and higher termites.
 The lower termites predominately feed on wood.
 As wood is difficult to digest, termites prefer to consume fungus-infected wood because it is easier to digest and the fungi are high in protein.
 Meanwhile, the higher termites consume a wide variety of materials, including faeces, humus, grass, leaves and roots.
 The gut of the lower termites contains many species of bacteria along with protozoa and Holomastigotoides, while the higher termites only have a few species of bacteria with no protozoa.